 For HeadReach, our primary goal was collecting emails, which we later are going to try to convert to paying customers.
 We wanted to collect 1,000 emails in 4 weeks.

-I was also inspired by all the success stories of people selling courses to their email lists, and how profitable an email list could be if nurtured properly.
+I was also inspired by all the success stories of people using online course platforms to sell courses and training to their email lists, and how profitable an email list could be if nurtured properly.

 Check out these numbers of launches empowered by email lists.